Overview of Services

 After we identify an effective treatment for the child, we teach caregivers how to implement the procedures.
 We take a team approach to intervention and work with families to tailor the intervention to work best in the home and community.

 Without caregiver involvement, treatment will not be effective outside the clinic.
-With caregiver involvement, significant improvements in behavior can be seen over time and with practice!
+With caregiver involvement, significant improvements in behavior can be seen over time and with continued practice!